DenisKhoruzhenko/tpp_rgr/README.md

   # logging.level.org.springframework.data=DEBUG
   ```

-4. install db plugin to IDE OR use other client
+4. Install db plugin to IDE OR use other client

 - intellij - available only commercial or education version
 - eclipse - DBeaver